Skip to main content

 Garlic and onions, two of our favorite ingredients for flavorful meals, contain thiosulfate, a compound that’s toxic to dogs.
 If he eats enough of them, thiosulfate toxicity can damage your dog’s red blood cells, causing a dangerous condition known as hemolytic anemia.

 No one is entirely certain why grapes and raisins are so dangerous for dogs, but they should be avoided at all costs.
 Dogs may exhibit symptoms like lethargy, vomiting, diarrhea, abdominal pain, dehydration, and difficulty urinating.
-If left untreated, your pup may suffer kidney failure.
+If left untreated, your pup may suffer kidney failure from eating grapes and raisins

-Macadamia nuts make a delicious, buttery snack for humans, but they’re actually dangerous for your dog.
+Macadamia nuts make a delicious buttery snack for humans, but they’re actually dangerous for your dog.
 As with grapes and raisins, experts don’t know exactly what component found in macadamia nuts causes problems for dogs, but the problems can be serious.
-Your dog may suffer from vomiting, weakness, depression, ataxia (impaired movement), and hyperthermia from snacking on just a handful of macadamia nuts.
+Your dog may have vomiting, weakness, depression, ataxia (impaired movement), and hyperthermia from snacking on just a handful of nuts

 While small amounts of salt won’t harm your pooch, he may experience nausea, vomiting, and diarrhea if he eats enough of it.
 In severe cases, fluid retention, tremors, seizures, excessive thirst, and excessive urination have been reported.
 Salt poisoning can be fatal if your pup eats too much, so take him to the vet if you notice any of these symptoms.